mdsitton/SngFileFormat/README.md

 ## Metadata values:

-Metadata values are strings but are designed to take a number of specific formats.
+Metadata values are strings but are intended to be represented by a number of specific formats.
+Applications can utilize their own formats for metadata values as they wish these are intended to provide a baseline of common types that should stay consistent between all applications.

 ### bool